Sudan frees U.S. resident after Washington demands release

 Sudanese activists say more than 1,000 people have been detained for taking part in such protests, though the number cannot be verified independently.

-(Reporting by Khalid abdelaziz in Khartoum; additional reporting by Susan Cornwell in Washington; Writing by Ulf Laessing; Editing by Alison Williams)
+(Reporting by Khalid abdelaziz; Writing by Ulf Laessing; Editing by Alison Williams)